cpsughrue/gsoc_proposal/README.md

         - Verification Approach: based on the project wide dependency graph the build daemon should mainitain a build list that specifies the order modules are to be built
         - Note: after each scan is completed the build list will be updated

-    - Task 4: Implement ability for build daemon to spawn Clang invokations
+    - Task 4: Implement ability for build daemon to spawn Clang invocations
-        - Verification Approach: build daemon will use the build list to spawn Clang invokations, build modules, ans store AST files in memory
+        - Verification Approach: build daemon will use the build list to spawn Clang invocations, build modules, ans store AST files in memory
         - Note: all AST files will simply be stored on disk.
 There will be no cache invalidation

     - Task 5: Implement ability for build daemon to return module's AST files to the Clang invocation
         - Verification Approach: Origional Clang invocation can used modules build by daemon to compile a translation unit
-        - Note: Up until this point Clang invokations will register with the build daemon but still use the implicit system.
+        - Note: Up until this point Clang invocations will register with the build daemon but still use the implicit system.
 After this task is complete the Clang invocation will use the modules built by the daemon.

     - Task 6: Implement cache management
         - Verification approach: When the system runs out of space the cache invalidator will be smart about how it makes room